At this time, Literary Mama is closed for submissions.

 We seek reviews exploring literary work that reflects a wide-ranging understanding of motherhood as experienced through multiple lenses and bodies.
 We review both newly-released work and older books that we consider to be important to the genre.

+[Note we are closed for submissions.]
 Please send a query first.
 Tell us why you’re the person who should be reviewing this book and why Literary Mama readers should be interested in it.
 Be sure to include “Reviews Submission” in the subject line of the email.